 It does not matter that President Trump got caught and ultimately released the funds that Ukraine so desperately needed.

-No, he did you know i i you get to the point in all of this where none of what he's saying is true.
+You know, you get to the point in all of this where none of what he's saying is true.

 The only one that did that was Joe.

-Quit and pro and quo and Joe.
+Quinn and Pro and Quo and Joe.

-It's unbelievable breathtaking hypocrisy by Nadler, just like where was he in 1998 on impeachment.
+It's unbelievable, breathtaking hypocrisy by Nadler, just like where was he in 1998 on impeachment.

-Carter Page, uh just your final thoughts on this, and what are your plans for Monday when this IG report comes out?
+Carter Page, just your final thoughts on this, and what are your plans for Monday when this IG report comes out?

 There has been a compromise of our security.